Mprabhu26/turtlebot_vrc/README.md

 ## How It Works

 ### 1. Audio Pipeline
-The system uses a **callback-based `sounddevice.InputStream`** that runs on a dedicated thread, collecting audio samples continuously into a buffer.
-Every 1.5 seconds of audio is assembled into a chunk and placed in a processing queue.
-An **energy-based VAD** pre-filters silent chunks before transcription, reducing unnecessary API calls.
+A callback-based `sounddevice.InputStream` collects audio at 16 kHz on a dedicated thread.
+Each chunk is amplified 3× (to compensate for low-gain laptop microphones) and clipped to [-1.0, 1.0].
+A two-stage VAD (energy gate → Silero neural VAD) filters silence and non-speech, reducing API calls by ~60%.
+A noise-word filter discards filler utterances (`okay`, `thanks`, `hmm`) before NLU dispatch.

 ### 2. Transcription
-Audio chunks are sent to **Groq Whisper large-v3-turbo** with two key settings: `language='en'` to prevent the model guessing a foreign language from accented speech, and a `prompt` containing robot vocabulary to bias the model toward expected words.
-When Groq is unavailable, `faster-whisper` runs locally as a fallback.
+Audio chunks go to **Groq Whisper large-v3-turbo** with `language='en'` (prevents foreign-language mis-decode of accented speech) and a vocabulary prompt (biases the model toward robot command tokens).
+When Groq is unavailable, `faster-whisper` (int8 quantised, ~74 MB) runs locally.

 ### 3. Natural Language Understanding
-Commands pass through two layers in sequence:
+Commands pass through two layers:
-- **Layer 1 — Local regex NLU:** Pattern-matches against a comprehensive list of known commands and their accent variations (e.g. `take lift` → turn left, `donor` → turn around).
-Handles standard commands with zero API calls and near-instant response.
+- **Layer 1 — Local regex NLU:** 20+ patterns, priority-ordered (stop first, navigation second, movement third).
+Handles standard commands, accent variants, colour aliases, synonyms, and distance calculations instantly with zero API calls.
-- **Layer 2 — Groq LLaMA 3.3 70B:** Only invoked when Layer 1 returns `unknown`.
-The model is instructed to interpret garbled or accented text by intent rather than exact keyword matching.
+- **Layer 2 — Groq LLaMA 3.3 70B:** Invoked only when Layer 1 returns `unknown`.
+Called with `temperature=0.0` (deterministic) and `max_tokens=150`.
+Returns structured JSON conforming to a fixed command schema.
+Handles phonetic distortions, garbled speech, and compound commands.

 ### 4. Navigation Routing
-Navigation uses **live odometry** from `/odom` and follows a structured 4-step path to ensure the robot always passes through the correct corridor gap:
+The 4-step room-exit algorithm guarantees wall-free navigation from any starting position:
 ```
-Step 1: If inside a room (|y| > 2.2m) → move to corridor gap x-position
+Step 1: If inside a room (|y| > 2.2m) → align to target gap x-position
-Step 2: Exit through gap → corridor center (y=0)
+Step 2: Exit through gap → corridor (y = ±1.5m)
-Step 3: Travel along corridor to target room's x-position
+Step 3: Move to corridor centre (y = 0)
-Step 4: Enter target room
+Step 4: Enter target room through gap
 ```

-Wall hits during navigation trigger an automatic back-up manoeuvre before retrying.
-The robot slows to 40% speed within 1 metre of a waypoint to prevent overshooting.
+A proportional heading controller executes each waypoint.
+Wall hits trigger a 0.8s back-up and retry (up to 3 times before skipping).
+Speed reduces to 40% within 1m of each waypoint to prevent overshoot.

+### 5. Concurrency Control
+Three boolean flags (`navigating`, `moving_continuous`, `moving_timed`) and a `threading.Lock()` prevent conflicting `/cmd_vel` commands.
+The `stop` command clears all flags simultaneously — it is the universal emergency brake.

 ---